carlaleone/exeter-stats/dissertation/laboratory procedures/README.md

 ## Lab Procedures
-This folder contains the lab procedures that were used for DNA extractions and Qubit Assays.
+This folder contains the lab procedures that were used for DNA extractions, Qubit Assays (DNA Concentration), and PCR and sequencing by Exeter Sequencing.

 ### [Extractions](https://github.com/carlaleone/exeter-stats/tree/main/dissertation/laboratory%20procedures/extractions)
 - Protocol follows procedures outlined by [Maiello et al. Little samplers, big fleet: eDNA metabarcoding from commercial trawlers enhances ocean monitoring 2022.
 Fisheries Research](https://www.sciencedirect.com/science/article/pii/S0165783622000364).
 And as used in Kressler, Whitelegg et al. In Review.
 Environmental DNA.